 Having just graduated from university.
-Would you say it has played an important role in your creative journey?
+Would you say it has been an important part of your creative journey?

-I think University has been an integral part of my creative journey.
-I’ve only been out of university for a few months and I’ve been freelancing ever since, so it’s really testament to how important it’s been.
-I don’t think I got the most out of university be it socially or work wise, but it gave me time to try things out and explore different avenues and get things wrong.
+I think University has been a integral part to my creative journey.
+I’ve only been out of university a few months and I’ve been freelancing ever since so it’s really testament to how important its been.
+I don’t think i got the most out of university be it socially or work wise but It gave me time to try things out and explore different avenues and get things wrong.
 The tutors were also really good at pushing you and being very critical of what you were doing conceptually.

-I’ve always had a really natural lean towards pictures.
-I’m dyslexic, I was the sort of kid at school that would just look at the illustration and pretend to read.
-I think there’s a couple of things that made me interested in illustration later on, but the main thing was my interest in music and the visual culture that surrounded it.
-When I was in my teens I started to go to a lot of gigs and started listening to a lot of heavy rock bands.
-I think that’s when I first got into illustration as I know it now.
-I found the idea that you could make a drawing and someone would buy it and maybe print it and sell a dozen fascinating.
-So for a long time I fantasised about making horrible t-shirts with corpses and blood splattered writing on it.
-It wasn’t until later on whilst on my foundation course that I realised that, it wasn’t really what I wanted to do and actually more commercial realms of illustration seemed to be where I was leaning to.
+I’ve always had a really natural lean towards pictures, I’m dyslexic I was the sort of kid at school that would just look at the illustration and pretend to read.
+I think theres a couple of things that made me interested in illustration later on, but the main thing was my interest in music and the visual culture that surrounded it.
+When I was in my teens I started to go to a lot of gigs and started listening to a lot of really heavy bands, I think thats when i first got into illustration as I know it now.
+I found the idea that you could make a drawing and some one would buy it and maybe they’d print it and sell a dozen fascinating. so for a long time I fantasised about making horrible t-shirts with corpses and blood splattered writing on. it wasn’t until later on whilst on my foundation that I realised that, that wasn’t really what I wanted to do and actually more commercial realms of illustration seemed to be where I was leaning

 How has your work developed since you first started?

-It’s changing really rapidly, I’ve been working full time for 5 months now and I already feel like it’s very quickly moving away from what I left University with.
-My palettes are getting brighter, my characters have started to slim down and are starting to feel like they belong in a world of their own.
+It’s changing really rapidly, I’ve been working full time for 5 months now and I already feel like its very quickly moving away from what I left University with.
+My palletes are getting brighter, My characters have started to slim down and are starting to feel like they belong in a world of their own.
 I’m not sure if the last one was a bold statement or not.

 As a young creative, are there any illustrators who have inspired you?

-There are so many great illustrators out there, and so many I really adore but, I’ll always really loved the work of illustrator come musician Keaton Henson.
-I really like his creative output, as it’s really diverse from his music to choreography, sculpture drawing and painting.
+There are so many really great illustrators out there, and so many i really adore but, I’ll always really love the work of illustrator come musician Keaton Henson, I really like how his creative output is really diverse from music, to choreography sculpture drawing and painting.

-How do you come up with your ideas for illustrations?
+How do you develop your ideas for illustrations?
 And where do those ideas come from?

 Describe your style in 3 words.

 That’s a real tough one!
 I really love experimenting with things.
 When I’m making stuff I like to think about the best way to make it through mark making.
-The other week I made a load of clouds using acetate and acrylic, which was pretty fun.
-In regards to general drawing just a mechanical pencil will do.
+The other week I made a load of clouds using acetate and acrylic, that was pretty fun. in regards to general drawing just a mechanical pencil will do.

 How do you find the working relationship with publications and companies?

-Usually It’s pretty fun, sometimes if it’s a big client I get a little bit nervous and I don’t always get the best image done, when I’m nervous I end up over working the roughs or psyching myself into making really detailed stuff which might not actually be deliverable on time.
+Usually it’s pretty fun, sometimes if its a big client I get a little bit nervous and i don’t always get the best image done, when I am nervous i end up over working the roughs or psyching myself into making really detailed stuff which might not actually be deliverable on time.

 Do you have any tips for aspiring illustrators?

-Go to university, get your head down, have fun and make the most out of it.
+Go to university, get your head down, have fun and make the most of it.

 What’s up next for you?

-I’m working on a few bits and bobs at the moment and I’m working on a few personal bits and bobs as well as some bits for the guardian.
+I’m working on a few bits and bobs at the moment, including a few personal projects as well as some new commissions for the guardian.